Investors celebrate Biden winning U.S. presidency | Politics

 "Biden is good news for the markets," Christopher Stanton, chief investment officer at Sunrise Capital Partners, said on Saturday.
 "We're all so tired of the whipsaw that came with the Trump tweets."
 Major U.S. stock indexes registered their biggest weekly gains since April this week, as investors bet Biden would win and Republicans would hold onto the Senate.
 That scenario would create a steadier hand in the Oval Office and a Congress that would check left-leaning impulses on taxes or regulations that pinch companies, investors said.

 However, there are lingering risks to asset prices in the days and weeks ahead.
 Republicans have already filed several lawsuits over ballot counting and Trump said his campaign will file more.
-The litigation could drag out election proceedings, which are also likely to face run-off contests in Georgia.
+The litigation could drag out election proceedings.

+Investor focus also now turns to the Senate, which remains undecided ahead of two runoff elections in Georgia on Jan.
+5. The significance of those races, which could potentially end up with the Democrats controlling all three of the White House, Senate and House of Representatives, means January is "the new November" in terms of election volatility risk, Michael Purves, founder and CEO of Tallbacken Capital, said in a note to clients.
+Purves said that was evident when looking at contracts for the stockmarket's fear gauge, the VIX, stretching out into the months ahead.
+Beyond those battles, investors have been worried about the people Biden might appoint to his Cabinet.
+Some of those officials would be negotiating with Congress about a relief package and have extensive powers to craft Wall Street rules.

 The coronavirus pandemic has taken a huge toll on the country, killing some 236,250 people so far, while social unrest over the police killing of George Floyd, a Black man, has only hardened divisions that already existed.
 Many voters were hoping for a decisive election that would offer some calm, whichever candidate they cast ballots for.